Al-Karābilah: Akkas gas field

 All the development operations stopped due to terrorist attacks in 2014.
 Equipment, buildings, and other constructions have been looted or destroyed.

 Current situation

-The subdistrict fell into ISIL's hands after intensive clashes between ISIL's troop on one side and Iraqi security forces backed by tribesmen on the other side.
-Al-Karābilah was liberated from ISIL by the Iraqi government forces on October 28, 2017.
+The subdistrict fell into IS's hands after intensive clashes between IS's troop on one side and Iraqi security forces backed by tribesmen on the other side.
+Al-Karābilah was liberated from IS by the Iraqi government forces on October 28, 2017.